xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 So for such an important format, we need a rock solid library for .NET!

-And there is actually not so many implems for .NET (compare to in Ruby, or Php, or JavaScript).
+And there is actually not so many packages for .NET (compare to in Ruby, or Php, or JavaScript).
 But I was also specifically looking for an implementation that was:

 - Super fast (no regex) and GC friendly
 - [CommonMark](http://commonmark.org/) compliant